MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 >
 >   Regularly test your autoscaling rules.
 Simulate load scenarios to verify that your app scales as expected.
 Also log scaling events.
 >
+>   Azure App Service has a limitation on the number of instances within a plan, affecting reliable scaling.
+One strategy is to use identical deployment stamps, each running App Service Plan instance with its own endpoint.
+So, it's essential to front all stamps with an external load balancer to distribute traffic among them.
+For single region deployments, consider Azure Application Gateway (for multi regional, Azure Front Door is recommended).
+This approach is ideal for mission-critical applications where reliability is crucial.
+It's demonstrated in the [Mission-critical baseline with App Service](/azure/architecture/guide/networking/global-web-applications/mission-critical-app-service).
+>
+>   The App Service Plan distributes traffic among instances and monitors their health.
+Note that if one instance fails, the external load balancer might not immediately detect it.
+>
 >  - **Plan your recoverability**.
 Redundancy is a crucial for business continuity.
 Fail over to another instance if one becomes unreachable.
 Also, explore auto-healing capabitlites offered by App Service, such as auto repair of instances.
 >
 >     Implement design patterns to handle graceful degradation for both transient failures, such as network connectivity issues, and large-scale events like regional outages.
 For example,